jtiosue/Quantum-Computer-Simulator-with-Algorithms/README.md

 *Note: I have not implemented the quantum period finding algorithm yet, currently Shor's factorization algorithm uses a classical period finding algorithm.*

-*Note: My modular addition method that uses the quantum and inverse quantum fourier transform is not working.*

 To see examples of how to use this code, look at src/test.cpp.
 To see explainations and proofs of the various algorithms, see explaination/math.pdf.

 ## Example